 Different distribution channels are configured into a small number of groups, each managed simultaneously.
 As in the case of high demand, it may be beneficial for you to close less profitable distribution channels in order to maximize the resulting yield.
 This will slow down your property’s booking pace but will increase the resulting room revenue via the ADR growth.

-Booking channels are represented in a hotel’s Property Management System (PMS) through Rate Plans.
+Booking channels are represented in a hotel’s Property Management System (PMS) or Channel Manager software through Rate Plans.
 Many of these rate plans are manageable (i.e. can be closed or opened at a specific point in time for a specific date range).
 For effective Revenue Management, it is important to have a full list of all rate plans with corresponding margins and discounts off of rack (also known as ‘the BAR rate’ or ‘Base rate’) then to group them into 3 or 4 categories based on their profitability level (or, their “proximity” to rack rate).
 After that, manage these by closing the more expensive (and least profitable) channels when demand and booking pace is high.
 Then sit back and watch your ADR go up during the high demand periods, which leads to a proportional increase in your profits.